cryptostorage/cryptostorage.com/README.md

 ⚠ **Do not lose the generated keys or the password or the funds will be lost.**

 # Download and Verify the Source Code
-Verifying the source code ensures you have a legitimate copy of this tool that has been publicly reviewed and has not been modified by an attacker.
+Verifying the source code ensures you have a copy of this tool that has been publicly reviewed and has not been modified by an attacker.

 Downloading and verifying the source code is *highly recommended* but not required to use this tool.